 Building Coordinators (at least two per building) receive monthly training in how to assist during a variety of incidents or crisis situations.
-Resident assistants also view training materials from Center for Campus Fire Safety: http://www.campusfiresafety.org/Training-Activities/Campus-Fire-Safety-for-Students/Share.
+Resident assistants also view training materials on the website for the Center for Campus Fire Safety43.
 The training includes fire prevention efforts, policies and procedures, evacuation plans, how to educate residents in the policies and procedures, and behavioral expectations around fire safety on campus.